Secret symbols on Elizabeth's coins

 During this time, he gained popularity thanks to his series of medals depicting famous personalities and was able to establish himself as a talented master with many other remarkable works.

 The reasons why J.A.
-Dassier decided to come to Russia sometimes do not quite fit into the usual ideas about the motivation of foreign masters seeking state service.
+Dassier decided to come to Russia sometimes do not quite fit into the usual ideas about the motivation of foreign masters seeking sovereign service.
 The financial aspect of the matter played a significant role.
-It is known that foreign specialists received salaries significantly exceeding the stipends paid to their Russian colleagues in similar positions.
-The contract with another foreign medalist, W. Scott, concluded in 1747, stated that he would receive from the Mint Office "...
-500 rubles in salary per year... and 100 rubles for housing."
+It is known that foreign specialists received a salary significantly exceeding the salaries paid to their Russian colleagues in similar positions.
+The contract with another foreign medalist, W. Scott, concluded in 1747, stated that he would receive from the Mint Chancery "...
+500 rubles in salary per year... and 100 rubles for an apartment."

 Whereas a Russian specialist in die-making was entitled to only 70 rubles.
 J.A.
 Dassier, however, was to receive 2500 rubles a year, which was a significant sum for those times.
 However, it is unlikely that financial aspects alone played the leading role in his decision—he already had sufficient wealth.
-His family, including his father, the famous Jean Dassier, owned a workshop in Geneva, well-equipped to carry out large and responsible orders, including from the royal courts of France and England.
-Therefore, material circumstances might not have concerned such an outstanding master.
+His family, including his father, the famous Jean Dassier, owned a workshop in Geneva, well-equipped for executing large and responsible orders, including those from the royal courts of France and England.
+Consequently, material circumstances might not have concerned such an outstanding master.

-On the obverse of one of Dassier's coins, he depicted an elegant woman with expressive facial features, giving the portrait a special allure.
+On the obverse of one of Dassier's coins, he depicted an elegant woman with expressive facial features, which gives the portrait a special appeal.
 The face, devoid of order attributes and extravagant details, is permeated with grace and harmony.
 The light dress, reminiscent of Roman clothing, and the coquettish crown, not corresponding to the imperial image, created an elegant compositional solution.

 Alas, this portrait failed to find its destiny.
 The reason for this is attributed to the ears, realistically depicted by Dassier on the faces.
-There is a legend that Elizabeth was embarrassed by what she considered her large ears, so artists working on her portraits tried to conceal them as much as possible.
-Dassier, however, decided to portray the Empress truthfully, which caused dissatisfaction among the higher circles.
-Despite the possible displeasure of the august personage, Dassier created an amazing example of a miniature, which in its artistic qualities was far ahead of its time.
+There is a legend that Elizabeth was self-conscious about what she considered her large ears, so artists working on her portraits tried to conceal them as much as possible.
+Dassier, however, decided to portray the empress truthfully, which caused dissatisfaction among the higher circles.
+Despite the possible displeasure of the august personage, Dassier created a remarkable example of a miniature, whose artistic qualities were far ahead of its time.

-In subsequent years, previously unknown die varieties were discovered.
-R. Zander mentions four variants of rubles whose portrait side belongs to the hand of this remarkable master.
+In subsequent years, previously unknown varieties of dies were discovered.
+R. Zander mentions four variants of rubles whose portrait side belongs to the brush of this remarkable master.
 V.V.
 Bitkin also reports the existence of four dies executed by Dassier.
 Interestingly, both authors illustrate their works, but the images of the same ruble presented by them differ noticeably.

-Currently, we can speak of the existence of at least five variants of the portrait side of the ruble created by the master.
+Currently, it can be said that at least five variants of the portrait side of the ruble created by the master exist.
 The coin impressions of the obverse differ not only in the placement of the legend relative to the portrait fragment but also in the details of the image itself.

 Lovers of the exotic and followers of R. Zander, inclined to see secret signs in defects on the working surface of dies, can supplement their observations with a constant defect on the obverse of ruble No. 300.1.
 This unique element attracts the attention of collectors and researchers, sparking discussions about hidden meanings or errors made during the minting process.